Old Cambrai Cathedral: History

 In 1791, during the French Revolution, the cathedral was used for worship under the "culte constitutionnel", but only a year later it was damaged.
-In 1793, it was converted into a granary and on 6 June 1796, sold to a certain Blanquart, a merchant from Saint-Quentin, who began its demolition it to sell off the stone.
-Its spire still survived into the early years of the First French Empire, when attempts were made to save it as a memorial to Fénelon, but the project was adjudged too costly and abandoned, with the spire left to be blown down in a storm in 1809.
+In 1793 it was converted into a granary, and on 6 June 1796 sold to a certain Blanquart, a merchant from Saint-Quentin, who demolished it in order to sell off the stone.
+Its spire survived into the early years of the First French Empire, when attempts were made to save it as a memorial to Fénelon, but the project was abandoned after being judged too costly, and the spire left to be blown down in a storm in 1809.

 The building is known only through a few surviving documents - two high-precision drawings by Louis XIV's military painter Van der Meulen, statements made on the feasibility of the Fénelon spire project, a watercolour painted by an English soldier on the fall of the First Empire, and two photographs of the royal engineers' 1695 'plan-relief' of the town (the plan-relief itself was taken by the Germans during the Second World War occupation and was destroyed in the Battle of Berlin in 1945).

+Notre-Dame de Grâce

+In 1450, a painting of the Madonna and child was presented to the cathedral by Fursy de Bruille, a cathedral canon.
+It was installed with great ceremony in the Chapel of the Holy Trinity and became the object of fervent pilgrimage, reflecting a contemporary appetite for new types of devotional imagery.
+A confraternity was established in 1453 for the "care and veneration" of the relic, which from 1455 was carried in procession through the town on the Feast of the Assumption (August 15).
+In Cambrai, the work attracted thousands of pilgrims, including Philip the Good (1457), Charles the Bold (1460) and Louis XI of France.
+The painting was subsequently transferred to the present cathedral.